kanzuka/event-emitter/README.md

 use Icicle\Coroutine\Coroutine;
 use Icicle\Loop\Loop;

-// include ExampleEventEmitter class definition from above.
+// Include ExampleEventEmitter class definition from above.

 $emitter = new ExampleEventEmitter();

 $emitter->on('action', Coroutine::async(function ($arg1, $arg2) {
     $result = (yield $arg1 * $arg2);
     echo "Result: {$result}\n";
+}));

+// Simulates an event being emitted while running the loop.
+Loop::schedule(function () use ($emitter) {
+    $emitter->action(404, 3.14159); // Creates and runs coroutine.
 });

 Loop::run();
 ```

-See the [Coroutine API documentation](//github.com/icicleio/Coroutines) for more information on using coroutines.
+See the [Coroutine API documentation](//github.com/icicleio/Icicle/tree/master/src/Coroutine) for more information on using coroutines.